 Check this out too: Antioxidant and Anticarcinogen Homemade Tomato Sauce

-Tomatoes or Tomato Sauce?
+Tomatoes or tomato sauce?

 Tomatoes themselves are very high in lycopene.
 However, the most interesting thing is that you can find a high concentration of lycopene in other tomato-based foods.

-Lycopene concentration per 100 g:
+Lycopene concentration per 100 grams:

 - Raw tomato: 2,573 μg